-The big screen on our skyline is about to be taken over by CCA art students.
-We liked the sound of that so much we started asking questions.
-Artists Maxine Schoefer-Wulf, Ava Morton, Efe Ozmen, and Judit Navratil all created videos to be shown on SF’s giant cone.
-So don’t forget to look up Saturday night, the video projects of four different artists will be lighting our night sky from 83opm -1230am, May 18th – May 20th.
+The big screen on our skyline is about to be taken over by art students, and we liked the sound of that so much we started asking questions.
+Artists Maxine Schoefer-Wulf, Ava Morton, Efe Ozmen, and Judit Navratil all created videos to be shown on our giant cone.
+And those project will be lightning our night sky from May 18th – May 20th.

-The Salesforce tower’s Wizard of OZ, otherwise known as Artist Jim Campbell conspired with Professors of Film and Fine Art at California College of the Arts, Jeanne C. Finley & Lynn Marie Kirby, to bring in guest artists whose work will light up the 11,000 LEDs on the top of the tallest building in the Bay Area.
-It was only one year ago this May that the famous display first began playing Campbell’s ‘Day for Night’.
+The Salesforce tower’s Wizard of OZ, otherwise known as Artist Jim Campbell conspired with Professors of Film and Fine Art at California College of the Arts, Jeanne C. Finley & Lynn Marie Kirby to bring in 4 guest artists, whose art will light up the 11,000 LEDs on the top of the tower.

-We asked the students to describe their individual projects, so you’ll have a bit of context when you gaze up Saturday evening and see their work playing.
-There are going to be 4 different videos (approx. 5 minutes each) in a roughly 20-minute loop playing over the weekend.
+We asked the students to describe their individual projects, so we’ll have a bit of context for when we gaze up Saturday evening and see their work playing.
+There are going to be 4 videos (approx. 5 minutes each) in a roughly 20 minute loop, a 8:30pm-12:30 am.
 “What is important is the collaborative nature of this project,” Explained Professor Finley, “Lynn and I are collaborators in the curation of students and the criteria and development of the student projects.
 And the students are collaborating with Jim on their projects.
 He has not set any criteria other than the ones set by his obligations as a public artist to the Boston Properties team, but he has, guided the students, given them feedback on what will work on that canvass, and helped them understand the roles and responsibilities of public art.”

 Artist Maxine Schoefer-Wulf